 We talk to these Surgical Sources.

 Our research team has over 100 combined years of operating room experience.
-We have an extensive network of Surgical Sources that observe surgeons perform operations across the US.
+We have an extensive network of Surgical Sources that observe surgeons perform operations across the US every day.

 When our friends and family need surgery we guide them to the most skilled surgeons.